 - Working with an occupational therapist or dietitian

-Individual and group therapy sessions are guided by principles of cognitive behavioral therapy, dialectical behavior therapy, motivational interviewing and, if appropriate, the 12-Step model of recovery.
-These types of therapy focus on identifying and then changing negative thought patterns and behaviors that contribute to anxiety disorders — done through group discussions, mindfulness activities and personal self-examination.
+Individual and group therapy sessions are guided by principles of cognitive behavioral therapy (CBT), dialectical behavior therapy (DBT), motivational interviewing and, if appropriate, the 12-Step model of recovery.
+These types of therapy focus on identifying, and then changing, negative thought patterns and behaviors that contribute to anxiety disorders.
+This is accomplished through group discussions, mindfulness activities and personal self-examination.

-Your treatment is provided by staff members who understand that achieving lasting change takes time, encouragement and support.
+Treatment is provided by our compassionate and trained staff members, who understand that achieving lasting change takes time, encouragement and support.
 At our anxiety disorder treatment center, you can expect to participate in a minimum of three group or individual therapy sessions daily.
-During your inpatient stay, you’ll learn skills to help you better understand your emotions, communicate more effectively with others and focus on personal growth and change.
+During your inpatient stay, you will be taught the skills to help you better understand your emotions, communicate more effectively with others and focus on personal growth and change.

 How to choose the right treatment center for anxiety disorder